grafana/adventure/workshop.md

     </p>
     </details>

-6. How do we navigate telemetry signals in Grafana without using [logQL](https://grafana.com/docs/loki/latest/query/), [promQL](https://grafana.com/blog/2020/02/04/introduction-to-promql-the-prometheus-query-language/) or [traceQL](https://grafana.com/docs/tempo/latest/traceql/)?
-How can we explore the collected metrics, logs or traces without using the [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) menu?
+6. How do we navigate telemetry signals in Grafana without using [logQL](https://grafana.com/docs/loki/latest/query/), [promQL](https://grafana.com/blog/2020/02/04/introduction-to-promql-the-prometheus-query-language/), or [traceQL](https://grafana.com/docs/tempo/latest/traceql/)?
+How can we explore the collected metrics, logs, or traces without using the [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) menu?

     <details><summary>Answer</summary>
     <p>

-    Grafana simplified logs, metrics, traces and profiles exploration with the [drilldown suite](https://grafana.com/docs/grafana/latest/explore/simplified-exploration).
+    Grafana simplified logs, metrics, traces, and profiles exploration with the [drilldown suite](https://grafana.com/docs/grafana/latest/explore/simplified-exploration).

     In our case, we can select the Grafana menu [`Drilldown - Metrics`](https://grafana.com/docs/grafana/latest/explore/simplified-exploration/metrics/) to check the instrumented metrics in the game: